The First Time Ever I Saw Your Face: History

-There are two accounts of the origin of the song.
-Ewan MacColl said that he wrote the song for Peggy Seeger after she asked him to pen a song for the play in which she was performing at the time.
-He wrote the song and taught it to Seeger over the telephone.
-Seeger has told a similar story: she started an affair with MacColl in London in 1956 but returned to the U.S. to separate herself from MacColl because he was already married with a child.
-Seeger worked for a radio show in Los Angeles the following year, and she informed MacColl that the show had asked for a "hopeful love song" because all the folk songs she sang were sad.
-In one of his phone calls to her from England, MacColl sang the song he had written.
-MacColl also used to send her tapes to listen to while they were apart and that this song was included on one of them.
-Seeger said that she did not connect the song as between MacColl and her the way MacColl had written it because she was not "in love" with him at the time and sang the song from his perspective instead.
-Seeger performed the song in Los Angeles and then in Chicago, but MacColl himself never recorded the song after singing it to her.
+The song was written by Ewan MacColl after Peggy Seeger asked him to write a piece for a show she was performing in at the time.
+He wrote it quickly and taught it to Seeger over the telephone.
+Seeger later provided additional background.
+She had begun an affair with MacColl in London in 1956 but later returned to the U.S. in part to distance herself because he was already married with a child.
+They remained in contact by phone, and MacColl also sent her tapes to listen to while they were apart.
+The following year, when Seeger was working for a radio show in Los Angeles, she told MacColl that the producers wanted a "hopeful love song" because the folk material she performed was mostly sad.
+During one of his calls from England, MacColl sang the new song to her.
+Although the song was written about MacColl and Seeger, she said she did not interpret it that way at the time because she was not "in love" with him, and she performed it from his perspective instead.
+Seeger performed the song in Los Angeles and later in Chicago, but MacColl never recorded it after singing it to her.

-While Seeger was the first to perform this song live at folk concerts, she did not release her version until 1962.
-The earliest recording of the song was made in 1961 by Bonnie Dobson and released on her June 1961 debut album She's Like a Swallow and Other Folk Songs.
-Dobson had first heard Seeger perform the song at the Colorado Folk Festival on October 31, 1960 and learned all of the words after hearing other performers sing it at subsequent folk concerts.
+Although Seeger was the first to perform the song live at folk concerts, she did not release her version until 1962.
+The earliest recording was made in 1961 by Bonnie Dobson and issued on her June 1961 debut album, She's Like a Swallow and Other Folk Songs.
+Dobson first heard Seeger perform it at the Colorado Folk Festival on October 31, 1960, and learned the lyrics after hearing other performers sing it at later concerts.

-MacColl made no secret of the fact that he disliked all of the cover versions of the song.
+MacColl made no secret of his dislike for the cover versions.
 His daughter-in-law wrote: "He hated all of them.
 He had a special section in his record collection for them, entitled 'The Chamber of Horrors'.
 He said that the Elvis version was like Romeo at the bottom of the Post Office Tower singing up to Juliet.
 The other versions, he thought, were travesties: bludgeoning, histrionic, and lacking in grace."
-Peggy Seeger said that she disliked the way Roberta Flack sang the song when it became a hit but has since "come to like it a lot".
+Peggy Seeger said she disliked Roberta Flack's interpretation when it became a hit but has since "come to like it a lot".